grussdorian/quadruped/README.md

 ## 8. Things to do

-1. Mount the battery to the bottom of the robot and fasten it with electrical tape and zip-ties.
+1. ✅ Mount the battery to the bottom of the robot and fasten it with electrical tape and zip-ties.
 2. Test the buck converter whether proper 5 volts are coming on the output pins or not.
-3. Make an over-voltage protection circuit with zener diode.
+3. Make an over-voltage protection circuit with Zener diode.
-4. We have to recalibrate the robot after the aluminum legs arrive.
+4. ✅ We have to recalibrate the robot after the aluminum legs arrive.
 5. We have to change the PCB design so the signal for J3 comes from GPIO pin `20`.
+6. We need to replace the screws in the legs with longer screws.
+7. Think about adding a support to the cantilever structure of the inner servos.

 ## 9. Checklist of things which are needed before connecting the PCB to the raspberry pi.